snowplow/snowplow-web-data-model/looker/README.md

 * This `README.md` file
 * `web-block` with the Looker Block for users on Looker 4
-* `web-block-old-lookml` with the Looker Block for users on Looker 3
+* `web-block-v1` with the Looker Block for users on Looker 3

 ## Copyright and license